Voicemail message phishing scamPosted on 13 May 2020 by Beaming Support

 What’s the scam?

-But in the email it will have a link that’s takes you to a page asking for your Office 365/Microsoft 365 Username and password.
+But in the email is a link that takes you to a page asking for your Office 365/Microsoft 365 Username and password.
 The scammers will collect these details and then will have full access to your account with obvious consequences.

 What can you do?

-The email will look very real and can easily be mistaken for a genuine voice mail email, if you are unsure, compare the email to your genuine voicemails and then hold down the shift button and delete (this permanently deletes the scam email).
+The email will look very real and can easily be mistaken for a genuine voice mail email, if you are unsure, compare the email to your genuine voicemails.
+If you don’t think it’s genuine, hold down the shift button and delete to permanently delete the scam email.

 Any genuine email will never ask you to enter a username and password.

 If you have entered your Office 365 details not realising it’s a scam you will need to change your Office 365/Microsoft365 password ASAP, the quicker you can do this the better.

 If you think you have received a scam email, the National Cyber Security Centre have made it easier report suspicious emails, use this to help protect others from Phishing: Suspicious Email Reporting Service (SERS)